CPC Definition - Subclass D01C

 This place covers:

-The chemistry-related aspects in the treatment of natural filamentary or fibrous materials to obtain filaments or fibres that are subsequently used for spinning, i.e. the recovery of the fibres and/or filaments from natural materials.
+Chemical or biological treatment of natural filamentary or fibrous materials to obtain filaments or fibres that are subsequently used for spinning, i.e. the recovery of the fibres and/or filaments from natural materials.
 It also covers the carbonisation of rags and other fibrous materials to recover animal fibres.
 Please note that in this context "carbonisation" does not mean that carbon fibres are produced, but only that vegetable impurities are removed from the fibres, usually by an aqueous acidic treatment.

-This subclass does not cover the treatment of fibrous materials after said materials have already been recovered from the natural materials, nor the treatment of fibrous materials after the filaments or fibres have been spun
+This subclass does not cover the treatment of fibrous materials after said materials have already been recovered from the natural materials, nor the treatment of fibrous materials after the filaments or fibres have been spun.

 The chemical treatment of natural filamentary or fibrous materials after the filament/fibres have been recovered from their natural matrices is classified in D06M, with the exception of the carbonisation of rags made of animal fibres.
 In case of doubt, both classes should be allocated.